-- I was that kid who had every syllable of “The Sound Of Music” committed to memory.
+- I have always loved musicals.
+I was that kid who had every syllable of “The Sound Of Music” committed to memory.

 - One thing the movie got absolutely right: dams often are ecologically harmful.
 AND it turns out that part of the story is in reference to actual historical events in the real world – watch Howard Ho’s review.